mutagen-io/mutagen/doc/FAQ.md

 - **Is there a GUI?** Not yet, but one is in development.
 This should negate the need to manually launch the daemon, as well as provide grapical session management and monitoring.
-Expect this circa late February or early March.
+Expect this circa late January 2018.
 - **Can I synchronize more than two endpoints together?** Yes, though not directly.
 You'll want to set up a star topology with one copy of the files at the center (probably on your local machine, though technically it doesn't have